Tharon-C/brew-site/content/_index.md

 headline = "Organic Fair Trade" image = "/images/organic.jpg"
 [[blocks.sections]]
 content = "Brew is a family business grown out of love.
-Each blend is carefully crafted and goes through a rigorous tasting process before being hand measured and hand stamped." headline = "Made with Love" image = "/images/TEA-BAGS.jpg"
+Each blend is carefully crafted and goes through a rigorous tasting process before being hand measured and hand stamped.
+Tea leaves are whole and each bag can be used several times while still retaining its original qualities. " headline = "Made with Love" image = "/images/TEA-BAGS.jpg"
 [[blocks]]